psanan/swiss-german-english/README.md

 translations of Swiss German strings to English and optionally High German ones.

-It's not a complete reference or dictionary, including only examples used in the current guide(s) above and potential future ones.
+It's not a complete reference or dictionary.
+It includes examples used in the current guide(s) above and potential future ones.

 Interesting usage and differences from High German should be shown, not told.